graciellehigino/ms_stop_stacking_sdms/manuscript.md

 on climate, population dynamics and habitat suitability itself results in macroecological outcomes such as combinations of extinction and cladogenesis, which lead to biodiversity distribution at continental scales.
-Also, abiotic variables are not under the influence of the focus species, which make them statistically safe, and their relationship with the species' niche is assumed to be static in space and time, which adds generalization to the model.
+Also, abiotic variables are not under the influence of the focal species, which make them statistically safe, and their relationship with the species' niche is assumed to be static in space and time, which adds generalization to the model.
 The biotic space, on the other hand, is usually highly dynamic and variable, and it can be